HMilbradt/harrison/src/pages/blog/2019-06-05-how-to-choose-between-static-site-generating-and-server-side-rendering.md

 Something that's often overlooked with static sites, which I thought I should mention, is the way it works.
 Generally, every time you want to publish new content, you have to rebuild the entire site.
 As a single blogger or developer, this is hardly a problem.

 But imagine a team of bloggers, constantly producing content.
 Each change has to run through a build process, and depending on the amount of content and the machine that's doing the rendering, this can start to slow down over time.
 Keep this in mind when building a site that's going to be deployed to frequently with new content.

+Also of note, all these solutions can be mixed and matched to really suit your use case.
+You may require a server, but have content that is static and can be rendered at build time, so you might choose to render your static content, and use your server to render any dynamic content on the fly.

+# The Conclusion

+Make sure you know what you're building.
+Choosing between SSG and SSR means choosing amongst a whole host of complications and challenges in addition to the solutions they bring.
+Keeping this in mind will help you make the right decision and won't let you over complicate your project; Keep it simple, stupid.